tesseract-one/Tesseract.android/README.md

 //indicate what blockchain are we gonna use val substrateService = tesseract.service(SubstrateService.class)

-//at this point Tesseract connects to the wallet and the wallet presents the user with its screen, asking if the user wants to share their public key to a dApp val account = substrateService.getAccount(AccountType.Sr25519)
+//at this point Tesseract connects to the
+//wallet and the wallet presents the user
+//with its screen, asking if the user
+//wants to share their public key to a dApp val account = substrateService.getAccount(AccountType.Sr25519)
 ```